8bitjeff/react_redux_moderate_tempate_bootstrap/README.md

 The Zamboozal game will be more advanmced and use the proper redux structure, but this suffices for a moderte application.

 There is a hook inthe redeucer to send the state to the back-end.
 It is not implemented in node yet and needs flushing out.
+This one uses Webback for basic styles and babel for ES2016.

+SASS is not used, but will be in the next app for the Zamboozal game.